Ronald Lacey

 Died: 22/12/1983, London, England

-Charles Lloyd Pack was a well-known and popular character actor with more than two hundred film and television credits to his name in a career lasting close to sixty years.
+Charles Lloyd Pack was a highly successful character actor with more than two hundred film and television credits to his name in a career lasting close to sixty years.
 He trained at the Royal Academy of Dramatic Art (RADA), graduating in 1925, after which he concentrated initially on stage work.
 After serving in H.M.
 Forces during the Second World War, he returned to the West End stage in 1946.

 Although he had made his screen debut in 1936 he was not a regular in films and television until the late Forties, and initially appeared in a number films that are now long forgotten.
 Early notable roles from the Fifties and Sixties include a succession of guest roles in The Adventures of Robin Hood (between 1955 and 1960), The Larkins (as the Reverend Spoonforth, between 1958 and 1963), Hancock (The Lift, 1961) and Armchair Theatre plays between 1956 and 1964.
 Charles was also seen in several horror movies produced by Hammer Studios including Dracula and The Revenge of Frankenstein (both 1958), The Man Who Could Cheat Death (1959) and The Reptile (1966).
 His best known role was as Professor Marks in the ITC television series Strange Report (1969) but he is also fondly remembered for his work in Quatermass 2 (the Hammer Films adaptation of Nigel Kneale's classic BBC Television serial, 1957), The Avengers (Silent Dust, 1965, and You'll Catch Your Death, 1968) and The Prisoner (It's Your Funeral, 1967).